 - Find And Replace – Finds and replace a text in all selected files.
 Regular expressions can also be used to specify the specific patterned non-identical text.

 - Advanced Renamer – Renames all the selected elements by using some patterns.

 - Delete Locked File – Locked files currently being used by some particular program, and don’t allow user access, can also be deleted forcibly.

 - Delete and no move to Recycle Bin – the Shift-Delete operation

 - Change Icon – Change the icon assigned to the selected folder.

 - Run with Parameters – Run a program with parameters typed through a dialog box.

 - Command Line From Here – Open a command line window and go to the selected folder.

-- Split File – Allows you to split files in part, for exploiting the file transfer services and storage devices with limited file size handling capabilities, by dividing them into small sections.
+- Split File – This allows you to split files in part for exploiting the file transfer services and storage devices with limited file size handling capabilities by dividing them into small sections.

 - Join File Copy to – opposite of above, join the parts.

 - Move to – The cut and paste option.

 - Copy Name and Copy Path – Set of Copy commands; choose the exact copy operation, Name or Path